duboya/BASM/README.md

 ## 1. Datasets

 To validate the performance of BASM, a takeaway industrial dataset Ele.me and a public spatiotemporal recommendation dataset.
+The experimental data set statistics are shown in Table I below:

 Table I: The basic Statistics of datasets.